Regional Reliability Standards

 BAL-001-TRE-1, Primary Frequency Response in the ERCOT Region, was approved by the Federal Energy Regulatory Commission (FERC) on January 16, 2014.
 This regional standard became effective on April 1, 2014.

-Please visit the Reliability Standards Tracking site for more information on regional standards that are in development.
-Refer to the Regional Reliability Standards Development section for information on the process and to access current Standard Drafting Team efforts.
+Please refer to the Regional Reliability Standards Development section for information on the process and to access current Standard Drafting Team efforts.

 Texas Reliability Entity, Inc. (Texas RE) regional reliability standards will apply to the reliable operation and planning of the bulk-power system (BPS) in the ERCOT region.
 Future regional standards published in this section will apply to entities in the ERCOT region whose functional North American Electric Reliability Corporation (NERC) registration appears in the list of applicability associated with each standard, regardless of membership in the region.
 Regional reliability standards are approved by the Texas RE Board, NERC, and FERC and become part of the body of NERC Reliability Standards.